|Page tools: Print Page Print All RSS Search this Product|

 The estimation technique used for household surveys is the generalised regression estimator.

-The survey is benchmarked to the estimated civilian population aged 15 years and over living in private dwellings in each state and territory in non-sparsely settled areas.
-The process of weighting ensures that the survey estimates conform to person benchmarks by state, part of state, sex, age and household composition.
+The survey is benchmarked to the estimated civilian population living in private dwellings in each state and territory in non-sparsely settled areas.
+The process of weighting ensures that the survey estimates conform to person benchmarks by state, part of state, sex, age and labour force status.

 RELIABILITY OF THE ESTIMATES

-Estimates from the MPHS are subject to both sampling and non-sampling error (see Chapter 16: Overview of Survey Methods for more detail).
+Estimates from the MPHS are subject to both sampling and non-sampling error (see the section: Overview of Survey Methods for more detail).
 The relative standard errors (RSEs) for each of the survey estimates are published in shadow tables.
 For further information on calculating RSEs from the MPHS, see the technical notes of each publication.

 BACK TO TOP